kimankashi/3-column-preview-card-component/style-guide.md

 - Weights: 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

-Sedans
-Choose a sedan for its affordability and excellent fuel economy.
-Ideal for cruising in the city or on your next road trip.

-SUVs
-Take an SUV for its spacious interior, power, and versatility.
-Perfect for your next family vacation and off-road adventures.

-Luxury
-Cruise in the best car brands without the bloated prices.
-Enjoy the enhanced comfort of a luxury rental and arrive in style.